 In 2012, the Rich Halley 4 released Back From Beyond, which was listed in DownBeat as one of the best CDís of the year.

 Halley has performed with Obo Addy, Michael Bisio, Rob Blakeslee, Bobby Bradford, Nels Cline, David Friesen, Vinny Golia, Julius Hemphill, Andrew Hill, Oliver Lake, Tony Malaby and Michael Vlatkovich.

-Rich Halley was educated as a field biologist.
-His lifelong interest in nature and his love of adventure has informed his music and led him on many trips into wilderness regions around the world.
-He lives in Portland, Oregon.
+Halley was educated as a field biologist and received an M.S. in Biology from the University of New Mexico where he did research on rattlesnakes.
+His lifelong interest in nature has informed his music and led him on many trips into wilderness regions around the world.
+He worked for many years in information technology.
+He is married to Betty Halley and lives in Portland, Oregon.